Do you want to learn more about Travel Photography and take better photos?

 On the other hand, RAW allows for all information to be saved in raw, literally.
 It records whatever the camera sensor “sees,” dot by dot.

 What’s the downside?
 The files take up a lot of space, and you’ll need to invest in memory cards and external drives big enough for them.
-In addition to that, there are a lot of photo editing softwares that don’t accept that file format, and you never have ready-to-go photos to share on social media or upload to your webpage.
+In addition to that, there are a lot of photo editing software that don’t accept that file format, and you never have ready-to-go photos to share on social media or upload to your webpage.

 The upside is something essential: all possible information is saved.
 While taking a photo in JPG format your camera immediately compresses it, in RAW format everything is recorded.
 You can then edit that photo which can, eventually, bring up another disadvantage: those who don’t want to go through all this trouble are better off with a high-quality JPG.

 I think I can say for a fact most of the people who are serious about photography choose to save their files in RAW format.
-A lot of the cameras allow to save photos in both formats at the same time: one JPG for immediate use and one RAW to file and edit later.
+A lot of the cameras allow us to save photos in both formats at the same time: one JPG for immediate use and one RAW to file and edit later.
 But that worsens all the space issues caused by huge RAW files.

 Composition in Photography